yaml/yaml-spec/doc/glossary.md

   A parser is the processor in the load stack that reads tokens, matches them against a grammar and write events.
-  It make also throw an error if the tokens don't match the grammar.
+  It may also throw an error if the tokens don't match the grammar.
   The events are usually consumed by the composer to create a DOM, but they might also be processed directly by a streaming application.